In2:InThinking Network Forum Scholarships

 The In2:InThinking Network aspires to be an inclusive organization, both in its espoused and practiced philosophies and in its partners and members.
 One of the things we do toward including more people is to offer modest scholarships to help some participate in the Forum who might not otherwise attend.

 There are a couple of ways we do this.
-Our basic scholarship is for the registration fee, which this year is $350.
+Our basic scholarship is for the registration fee, which this year is $400, with a $50 discount for anyone registering on or before March 8th.
 The number of these scholarships available each year is determined by the Board of Directors, based on the expected number of attendees for the coming Forum.
 Generally, two such scholarships have been available, with additional awards becoming available as the number of registrants exceeds a certain baseline.

 Candidates may nominate themselves or be nominated by a Network member.
 Submit an application consisting of a short essay by either the candidate or the member explaining why attendance at the coming Forum would benefit the candidate.
 Typical reasons might include relevance to a current course of study, interest in changing career direction, or a desire to apply better thinking in new ways or in new circumstances.
 This essay should also explain the individual’s inability to attend unless the registration fee is waived.
 Self-nominating candidates should also explain what they have in mind to “contribute” to the network (see below).
 Candidates nominated by another should address this question in writing prior to accepting the scholarship.
-Follow this link to submit a scholarship nomination to our Scholarship Committee, or register online at this link if you are applying for the scholarship.
-The application deadline for all 2008 Forum scholarships is March 21st.
+Follow this link to submit a scholarship nomination to our Scholarship Team, or register online at this link if you are applying for the scholarship.

 While students are obvious candidates for assistance, we will also to seek out candidates from some other professions by virtue of their contribution to society or position of leverage (e.g., teachers, community or social workers, police, healthcare workers, volunteers).